Codimension one foliations with Bott-Morse singularities II: Basins of Centers

 \end{Corollary}

-\begin{Remark} {\rm When the foliation is also {\rm(}transversely{\rm)} real analytic, one can show that if there is a compact leaf with finite holonomy, then $\fa$ is closed.
+\begin{Remark} {\rm The above Corollary~\ref{Lemma:basinopen-dim3} also shows that if $\fa$ is a (transversely) real analytic Bott-Morse foliation on a connected closed oriented manifold $M^n, n \ge 3$, such that $\fa$ has a compact leaf with finite holonomy then $\fa$ is closed.
+This occurs, for instance, if $\sing(\fa)$ has an isolated center or, more generally, some center component $N$ with $|\pi_1(N)|<\infty$ and $\codim \geq 3$ (cf. \cite[Stability theorem]{Se-Sc}).
 To see this, let $L\in \fa$ be a compact leaf with finite holonomy, denote by $\Omega$ the union of all compact leaves of $\fa$ in $M$ and let $\Omega(L)\subset\Omega$ be its connected component containing $L$.
 As we know already, if a leaf $L_1\in \fa$ is such that $L_1$ does not accumulate on a component of $\sing(\fa)$ and it is in the boundary of $\Omega(L)$, then $L_1$ is compact.
 The holonomy group of $L_1$ is a subgroup of real analytic diffeomorphisms $\Hol(L_1,\fa) < \Diff ^w (\re,0)$.
-Because $L_1$ is accumulated by compact leaves the holonomy group $\Hol(L_1,\fa)$ has finite orbits arbitrarily close to the origin.
+Since $L_1$ is a limit of compact leaves, the holonomy group $\Hol(L_1,\fa)$ has finite orbits arbitrarily close to the origin.
 This implies that $\Hol(L_1,\fa)$ is finite and therefore trivial.
 Since $L_1$ is compact and has trivial holonomy it follows from the local stability theorem that we actually have $L_1\subset \Omega(L)$, a contradiction.
 Thence every leaf in the boundary $\partial \Omega(L)$ must accumulate on $\sing(\fa)$ and therefore it has to be a separatrix of some saddle singularity.
 Also this leaf is closed off $\sing(\fa)$.
 Thus, every compact invariant subset $\Lambda(N)\subset \partial \Omega(L)$, obtained as the union of a saddle $N $ and some of its separatrices, must have trivial holonomy.
-Thus all leaves nearby $\Lambda(N)$ are compact.
-This shows that $\partial \Omega$ is union of sets of the form $\Lambda(N)$ as above and since $M$ is connected we conclude that $M=\Omega\cup \partial \Omega$, which implies that $\fa$ is a closed foliation.} \end{Remark}
+Therefore all leaves near $\Lambda(N)$ are compact.
+This shows that $\partial \Omega$ is a union of sets of the form $\Lambda(N)$ as above.
+Since $M$ is connected we conclude that $M=\Omega\cup \partial \Omega$, which implies that $\fa$ is a closed foliation.} \end{Remark}